doctrine/orm/docs/en/reference/php-mapping.rst

 ---------------

-In addition to other drivers using configuration languages you can also programatically specify your mapping information inside of a static function defined on the entity class itself.
+In addition to other drivers using configuration languages you can also programmatically specify your mapping information inside of a static function defined on the entity class itself.

 This is useful for cases where you want to keep your entity and mapping